 - Digging into & sharing your Conversions results

-After you set up your Conversion Analysis and choose the relevant signals to consider, you see results in the Opportunities table which may look something like the picture below.
-What does they mean?
+After you set up your Conversion Analysis and choose the relevant signals to consider, you'll see results in the Opportunities table which may look something like the picture below.
+What do they mean?

 Conversions compares two groups of users for each signal: those who experienced the signal (“affected”) and those who did not (“unaffected”).
 When the affected group has a sufficiently lower conversion rate than the unaffected group, we highlight the signal in the opportunities table.

 In the following sections, let’s focus on one specific signal: when first contentful paint for the

 /checkout URL is 3+ seconds.
 This is one of the “Performance” signals that is available by default in Conversions.
 Affected users are those who experienced the slow page load time of 3 seconds or longer.

 Hovering over the numbers in the table will give you more information about the two groups.
 In this case, there are 1,372 users that experienced the 3+ second page load, which is about 39% of the total cohort of 3,551.
 You can also see more about these numbers by clicking into the Opportunity Analysis view for this result.

 By default, the list of opportunities is sorted by the number of lost conversions.
 You can also choose to order by lost revenue, the number of affected users, the conversion rate impact, or the confidence level instead by clicking the column labels.

 Note: "Confidence level" is a statistical term.
 This percentage expresses our level of certainty that the identified signal is accurate and statistically sound based on the data at hand.

 The conversion impact is calculated as the relative change between the unaffected and affected groups’ conversion rates (see Part 5 of the Conversions series for more details).
 The unaffected group (those with a faster page load) converted at 26.94%, and the affected group (those with a slower page load) only converted at 15.89%.
 That’s a 41.02% lower conversion rate for the affected group!